 Then in ambipolar diffusion, the neutral and charged particles mix above the surface.
-This creates an escape route for the building magnetic tension.
-Like a slingshot, the magnetic tension is violently released into the atmosphere and out into space at staggering speed.
+This creates an escape route for the building of magnetic tension.
+Like a slingshot, the magnetic tension is violently released into the atmosphere and out into space at a staggering speed.

 Physicist Bart de Pontieu said, “These jets of plasma are ejected so fast that they could traverse the length of California in just a couple of minutes.
 They can reach heights of 10,000 kilometers, roughly the diameter of Earth, in just five to ten minutes.”

 Next, scientists analyzed the data from NASA’s Interface Region Imaging Spectrograph and the Swedish Solar Telescope to see the simulations.
-They found that the simulations recreated the properties of actual spicules, including the size, speed, and shape.
+They found that the simulations recreated the properties of actual spicules, including size, speed, and shape.

 De Pontieu said, “It’s exciting because it explains why the solar atmosphere is millions of degrees hotter than the surface.”

-The study demonstrates how the plasma jets blast millions of degrees of heat into the scorching corona along with solving the long-term mystery of how spicules form.
+The study demonstrates how the plasma jets blast millions of degrees of heat into the scorching corona, along with solving the long-term mystery of how spicules form.
 Now, scientists can look closer at how they interact with the outer reaches of the solar atmosphere.